AutoResearch/EEG-GAN/docs/HowToUse/parameters.md

 ## Visualization

+The visualization function is used to visualize the results of training an autoencoder or GAN.
+The function has the following parameters:

 |                 | Description                                                                              | Default                |
 |:----------------|:-----------------------------------------------------------------------------------------|:-----------------------|
 | average         | Average over all samples to get one averaged curve (per condition, if any is given)      | False                  |